HexisData/hqTestLite/README.md

 **-SolutionParams** &ndash; Optional.
 A delimited list of Solution parameter name=value pairs.
 Pairs are delimited with a ":".
 Only include parameters that must be explicitly set; those retaining default values may be omitted.
 Parameter names and values must not contain characters "=" or ":".
 Ex: `-SolutionParams "param1=value1:param2=value2"`

 **-ResultSqlDir** &ndash; Optional.
 A directory containing SQL scripts to be executed following Solution invocation to extract test results.
+Relative paths will be resolved relative to the current directory.
 If omitted, defaults to the current directory.
 Ex: `-CleanupSqlDir "C:\MyResultSqlDir"`

 **-ResultSqlFiles** &ndash; Required.
 A comma-delimited list of SQL script files to be executed following Solution invocation to extract test results.
 All must be located within the directory indicated with *-ResultSqlDir*.
 Ex: `-ResultSqlFiles "MyResultSqlFile1.sql,MyResultSqlFile2.sql"`

 **-CleanupSqlDir** &ndash; Optional.
 A directory containing SQL scripts to be executed following Solution invocation and test result extraction.
+Relative paths will be resolved relative to the current directory.
 If omitted, defaults to the current directory.
 Ex: `-CleanupSqlDir "C:\MyCleanupSqlDir"`

 **-CleanupSqlFiles** &ndash; Optional.
 A comma-delimited list of SQL script files to be executed following Solution invocation and test result extraction.
 All must be located within the directory indicated with *-CleanupSqlDir*.
 Ex: `-CleanupSqlFiles "MyCleanupSqlFile1.sql,MyCleanupSqlFile2.sql"`

 **-TestResultPath** &ndash; Required.
 Indicates the text file to which all test result script outputs will be written.
+Relative paths will be resolved relative to the current directory.
 File will be overwritten if it exists.
 Ex: `-TestResultPath "C:\MyTestDir\MyTestResult.txt"`

 **-CertifiedResultPath** &ndash; Optional.
 Indicates the text file against which the file indicated with *-TestResultPath* will be compared.
 If specified, BeyondCompare will be launched following test execution to compare the two files.
+Relative paths will be resolved relative to the current directory.
 Ex: `-CertifiedResultPath "C:\MyTestDir\MyCertifiedResult.txt"`

 **-BeyondComparePath** &ndash; Optional.
 Path to the BeyondCompare executable.
+Relative paths will be resolved relative to the current directory.
 Default value: "C:\Program Files\Beyond Compare 4\BCompare.exe".
 Ex: `-BeyondComparePath "C:\Program Files\Beyond Compare 4\BCompare.exe"`